jithinbp/jithinbp.github.io/_phd/seelab3.md

 The SEELab 3 is a revolutionary, all-in-one test and measurement tool that is making hands-on science and engineering accessible to everyone.
 Developed as a successor to the popular ExpEYES17, this versatile device is widely used in educational settings, from high schools to universities, and is also a favorite among hobbyists and electronics enthusiasts.

+The device is the latest is a long line of prototypes I built, which are [documented here](/_manufacturing/seelab-dev.md){:target="_blank}

 ![Full-width image](/assets/img/phd/expeyes.jpg){:.lead width="800" height="100" loading="lazy"}
 {:.figcaption}

+more than 3000 units in circulation , and 5000+ downloads on the play store.

 ---